micro-ROS/benchmarking_shadow-builder/README.md

 Press <enter> to keep the current choice[*], or type selection number: 2
 ```

-And repeat those steps for:
+And repeat these steps for:
  * c++ --> selecting /usr/bin/g++
  * cc --> selecting /usr/bin/gcc
  * gcc --> selecting /usr/bin/gcc-9
  * g++ --> selecting /usr/bin/g++-9

-It is possible to check if the right version of gcc and g++ in the command line:
+It is possible to check the right version of gcc and g++ in the command line:

 ``` shell
 gcc -v